-- Veterans Center-Our Veterans Center is staffed at the Downtown Campus, Room M214.
-Funded through Americorps, the center helps veterans complete applications, explains benefits, and helps veterans search for the perfect program.
-Learn more about the services we offer here: www.bates.ctc.edu/Veterans.
+Veterans Resource Center--Our Student Veterans Center is staffed at the Downtown Campus, Room E304 (across from the Diversity Center) and at the South Campus.
+Funded through AmeriCorps, the center helps veterans complete applications, explains benefits, and helps veterans search for the perfect program.

-Stop by the Veterans Assistance & Resource Center at the Downtown Campus, Room M306B, to find out how we can help.
+Stop by the Veterans Resource Center at the Downtown Campus, Room E304 (across from the Diversity Center), to find out how we can help.

 Other services we can connect you with:

 Free counseling and help is available to those who need it.
 Visit the sites below for more information.